kenpeter/algo/misc/simiar_question.md

 - map === pattern pair str_portion
 - what is seen?
 - seen === we seen this str_portion, we don't want to see this again
+- what is the map set combo?
+- 1. map.set(key, val) === key and val lock down relationship
+- 2. we go through more inputs and find the same val
+- 3. set saw this and reject immediately
 - there are 2 ways to pass string into dfs?
 - 1. pass entire string, use str_ind to position (this leetcode)
 - 2. pass cut the string and pass necessary